atncsj6h/rxCrypt/README.md

 *   for f in <the source dir>/testVectors/CBC* ; do rexx rxcbc ${f}; done;
 *   for f in <the source dir>/testVectors/ECB* ; do rexx rxecb ${f}; done;
 *   . . .
-*   work in progress to standrdize the reporting of the test suite
+*   work in progress to standardize the reporting of the test suite
 * * *

-##  supported environments
+##  fully supported environments
 *   . . .
 *   macOS[X] Big Sur, High Sierra
 *   tested and working on
 *   arm-native intel-native
 *   arm-universal intel-universal, binaries cross tested *
-*   . . .
 * * *

 ##  dependencies
 *   CMake at least 3.25
 *
-*   right now the build system depends on the cmToolKit
-*   working in order to make the build system independent from my tools
+*   working in progress to make the build system independent from external tools
+*   might lower the minimum cmake version needed
 * * *

 ##  nice to have